telerik/document-processing-docs/libraries/radpdfprocessing/formats-and-conversion/pdf/pdfstreamwriter/overview.md

 - Merge and position content from existing PDF pages and generated RadFixedPage instances onto a single page in the newly written PDF file stream.

->In addition to the high performance and low memory footprint, when using PdfStreamWriter, you can rely that the new API will preserve unmodified the existing PDF pages without losing any existing content.

 ## PDF Stream Processing Structure